DerejeMhrete-analyst/data-portfolio/python-projects/process-optimization-tool/README.md

-# 🧠 Process Optimization Tool – Python (Tkinter + Matplotlib)
+# 🧠 Process Optimization Tool (Python + Tkinter)

-## 📌 Reason
+## 📌 Project Overview
-To support small and medium enterprises (SMEs) in identifying inefficiencies using video-based analysis.

-## 🧠 What I Learned
+Developed a Python-based **video analysis and visualization tool** to help SMEs identify inefficiencies in production processes.
+This tool transforms time-stamped video observations into actionable insights using interactive heatmaps, Gantt charts, and path visualizations.

+## 🎯 Objective
+To automate process analysis for small manufacturing firms and visualize workflow bottlenecks in real time.

+## 🧰 Tools & Techniques
+- Python (Tkinter, Matplotlib, Pandas, NumPy, Seaborn)
+- Modular design with reusable plotting functions
-- GUI design using Tkinter
+- Interactive GUI for data exploration
-- Data visualization with Matplotlib and Seaborn
-- Building modular Python applications with database integration

-## ⚙️ What I Applied
+## 🧠 What I Did
-- Developed an interactive tool to process video-derived activity data
+- Built a Tkinter GUI for uploading and visualizing video-derived data
-- Implemented heatmaps and spaghetti plots to visualize worker paths
+- Created heatmaps and spaghetti plots for worker path analysis
-- Integrated MySQL and Pandas for data management
+- Integrated MySQL backend for structured data management

-## 🔍 What I Discovered
-Visual data helps SMEs identify workflow bottlenecks and time inefficiencies more clearly than textual data.
+- Designed a dashboard for drag-and-drop visualization comparison

+## 📈 Insights
+- The pilot test with a garment SME revealed a **25% idle-time reduction** opportunity.
+- Visual analytics made bottlenecks and waiting times immediately visible.
+- Demonstrated the business value of combining data analytics with process observation.

-## 📈 Outcome
+## 🚀 Outcome
-A working desktop prototype used in a real SME case study to optimize production flow and resource allocation.
+Delivered a prototype tool later integrated into a master’s thesis on **Digital Tools for SME Process Optimization**.